lokapal-xyz/education/content/howtodao/03-dao-governance/Voting-System/Voting-Mechanisms.md

 - Useful for selecting candidates or multi-option proposals.

 ### **Cons**
-- More complex than simple voting – Requires additional computation.
+- More complex than single voting – Requires additional computation.
 - May not be ideal for binary decisions – Works better for multi-choice votes.
 - Potential for strategic voting – Voters may manipulate rankings.